mtv-tuanva/automation/src/Web/Core/Automation.Web.Core/README.md

 7.2 Mobile web testing
 - It's required to have an Appium server to run the Mobile web testing.
 So, please don't forget to set the `ServerUrl` to the Appium server such as http://127.0.0.1:4723.

+# Recommend
+There is another nuget package `Automation.Web.NUnit` that applying the `Automation.Web.Core` with the `NUnit` framework.
+It also supports to integrate with Specflow for BDD.
+So, let try with it https://www.nuget.org/packages/Automation.Web.NUnit

 # APIs document
 1. IBrowser APIs